bnerDY/Kudotsu-Prototype/README.md

 I provide two versions for the prototype.

+Model View Controller is choosen for this prototype.

 1. The application is built with Visual studio 2010 in C# due to the old OS on my machine.(The MVC5 need Windows 7 SP1 or later)